dkitley1975/Project-1/README.md

   ![Favicon](./readme-assets/screen-shots/android-chrome-192x192.png)

-  Favicons are added to include the favicon within the address bar, as the bookmark icon and the desktop bookmark icon on apple devices.<p>&nbsp;</p>
+  Favicons have been added to include the favicon within the address bar, as the bookmark icon and the bookmark icon on apple devices.<p>&nbsp;</p>

 - __Navigation Bar: Desktop__
 ![Nav Bar Desktop](./readme-assets/screen-shots/yoga-centric_desktop_menu.png)